 Tier 1 projects, previously discussed in Chapter 12, were reviewed to identify potential impacts and year of expenditure costs against anticipated revenues.
 One group of projects are those that were identified by IDOT in the FY 2020 KATS Transportation Improvement Program (TIP).
 Those projects primarily consist of projects along state highways.
-Tier 1 projects sponsored by local KATS members include Hobbie Avenue, which has been identified as fiscally constrained.
+Tier 1 projects sponsored by local KATS members include Hobbie Avenue and 9000N Road from I-57 to U.S. 45/52, which have been identified as fiscally constrained.